TRASAL/spack/README.md

 This is a spack repository containing radio astronomy software, mostly for ASTRON's ARTS cluster.

 # Setup
-Clone spack itself and this repository (n.b. this repo is probably _not_ compatible with spack 1.0, so use the latest 0.x version), e.g. for spack in `/usr/local` and this repo in your home directory:
+Clone spack itself and this repository (n.b. this repo is probably _not_ compatible with spack 1.0, so use the latest 0.x version), e.g.:
 ```
 git clone -c feature.manyFiles=true --depth=2 https://github.com/spack/spack.git -b v0.23.1 /usr/local/spack
-git clone https://github.com/TRASAL/spack spack-repo ~/spack-repo
+git clone https://github.com/TRASAL/spack /usr/local/spack/artsrepo
 ```

 Enable spack in your current shell and bootstrap spack itself: